Before you leave for the UK

 You’re from an EEA country or Switzerland

-You can enter the UK with either a valid passport or a national identity card issued by a EEA country.
-It must be valid for the whole of your stay.
+You can enter the UK with either a passport or national identity card issued by an EEA country or Switzerland that should be valid for the whole of your stay.

 You’re not from an EEA country

 You must have a valid passport to enter the UK.
-It must be valid for the whole of your stay.
+It should be valid for the whole of your stay.

 You may also need a visa, depending on which country you’re from.